 Most kittens have roundworms, which are intestinal worms that can cause coughing, weight loss, and a potbellied appearance in cats (although they may not cause any symptoms).
-It is important for kittens to be treated for roundworms, not only to help rid them of the infection but also to prevent you and the rest of your family from becoming infected.
+It is important for kittens to be treated for roundworms.
 Roundworms are a zoonotic parasite, which means they can be transmitted from pets to people.
 By ensuring that your kitten is properly treated, you can keep your entire family safe.

 We look forward to meeting your new kitten!
 Schedule your appointment today.

 Bringing your pet in for an annual diagnostic and wellness checkup can help reassure you that your dog or cat is healthy or help us detect hidden diseases or conditions early.
 Early detection can improve the prognosis of many diseases, keep medical costs down, and help your pet live longer.
 Many dogs and cats are good at hiding signs that something is wrong, so subtle changes in their health or behavior might be easy to overlook.
-And, depending on the disease, some pets don’t show any symptoms.
+Moreover, some pets don’t show any symptoms depending on the disease.

 Because you spend the most time with your pet, you are your pet’s expert, as well as his or her greatest advocate.
 Please let us know if you’ve noticed any physical or behavioral changes in your pet, as well as any other concerns you might have.